capport-wg/7710bis/README.md

 Internet-Draft             DHCP Captive-Portal                 June 2020

+   From -00 to -01.

+   o  Remove link-relation text.

+   o  Clarify option should be in DHCPREQUEST parameter list.

+   o  Uppercase some SHOULDs.

 Appendix B.  Changes from RFC 7710

    This document incorporates the following changes from [RFC7710].

    1. Clarify that IP string literals are NOT RECOMMENDED.

-   2. Clarify that the option URI SHOULD be that of the captive portal API endpoint.
+   2. Clarify that the option URI MUST be that of the captive portal API endpoint.

    3. Clarify that captive portals MAY do content negotiation.